mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/platform_strategy_canvas_template.md

 ## Industry Context

 The Republic of Georgia has implemented some of the strictest gambling regulations globally while simultaneously building a progressive fintech infrastructure.
-As of January 2026, **1.57 million Georgians (40% of the population)** are on the national gambling exclusion registry, with the legal gambling age raised to 25 and biometric identification mandatory for all gambling venues [[1]](https://www.publicgaming.com/news-categories/responsible-gaming/15364-the-country-of-georgia-bans-40-of-population-from-gambling).
+As of January 2026, **1.57 million Georgians (40% of the population)** are on the national gambling exclusion registry, with the legal gambling age raised to 25 and biometric identification mandatory for all gambling venues [[Public Gaming]](https://www.publicgaming.com/news-categories/responsible-gaming/15364-the-country-of-georgia-bans-40-of-population-from-gambling).
 This creates a massive vacuum for regulated, responsible speculation products that are legally distinct from gambling.

-The National Bank of Georgia (NBG) has established robust consumer protection frameworks, including payment-to-income (PTI) limits on FX lending (20-30% depending on income level) and loan-to-value (LTV) caps [[2]](https://www.elibrary.imf.org/view/journals/002/2024/135/article-A001-en.xml).
-The NBG settled **85% of consumer disputes in favor of citizens in 2024**, securing GEL 300,000 in refunds and demonstrating strong regulatory commitment to financial consumer protection [[3]](https://georgiatoday.ge/nbg-over-90-consumer-disputes-settled-in-favor-of-citizens-in-2024/).
-The NBG also runs extensive financial literacy programs through FinEdu, reaching **950,000 children, youth and adults during Global Money Week 2024** [[4]](https://globalmoneyweek.org/countries/142-georgia.html).
+The National Bank of Georgia (NBG) has established robust consumer protection frameworks, including payment-to-income (PTI) limits on FX lending (20-30% depending on income level) and loan-to-value (LTV) caps [[ELibrary]](https://www.elibrary.imf.org/view/journals/002/2024/135/article-A001-en.xml).
+The NBG settled **85% of consumer disputes in favor of citizens in 2024**, securing GEL 300,000 in refunds and demonstrating strong regulatory commitment to financial consumer protection [[GeorgiaToday]](https://georgiatoday.ge/nbg-over-90-consumer-disputes-settled-in-favor-of-citizens-in-2024/).
+The NBG also runs extensive financial literacy programs through FinEdu, reaching **950,000 children, youth and adults during Global Money Week 2024** [[GlobalMoneyWeek]](https://globalmoneyweek.org/countries/142-georgia.html).

-**Global Best Practice:** Leading retail trading platforms have pioneered "responsible trading" features that could be adapted for prediction markets. eToro's Responsible Trading policy limits leverage to 1:100 and restricts investment per trade to 20% of account equity [[5]](https://www.globalbankingandfinance.com/trading-responsibly-your-ticket-to-long-term-success/).
-IG Group provides negative balance protection ensuring retail clients cannot lose more than their account balance, alongside guaranteed stop orders and position-by-position risk limits [[6]](https://www.iggroup.com/~/media/Files/I/IG-Group/documents/investors/debt-investors/ig-group-emtn-update-2025-base-prospectus-v1.pdf).
+**Global Best Practice:** Leading retail trading platforms have pioneered "responsible trading" features that could be adapted for prediction markets. eToro's Responsible Trading policy limits leverage to 1:100 and restricts investment per trade to 20% of account equity [[GlobalBankingAndFinance]](https://www.globalbankingandfinance.com/trading-responsibly-your-ticket-to-long-term-success/).
+IG Group provides negative balance protection ensuring retail clients cannot lose more than their account balance, alongside guaranteed stop orders and position-by-position risk limits [[IGGROUP]](https://www.iggroup.com/~/media/Files/I/IG-Group/documents/investors/debt-investors/ig-group-emtn-update-2025-base-prospectus-v1.pdf).
 Interactive Brokers' IBKR Campus offers comprehensive financial education with eight pillars including Traders' Academy, webinars, and quant resources.
 These mechanisms,mandatory loss limits, educational guardrails, and negative balance protection,provide the template for a "responsible speculation" platform in Georgia.

 ---